TheJuiceIsSimulated/quest-submissions/Chapter 3 Day 1.md

 **1. In words, list 3 reasons why structs are different from resources.**

+Structs are different from resources because:

+- Structs can be lost (or overwritten), but recources cannot
+- Structs can be created at any point in time, but recources cannot
+- Structs can be copied, but recources cannot

+Basically, recources are much more difficult than structs to deal with.

 **2. Describe a situation where a resource might be better to use than a struct.**

 **3. What is the keyword to make a new resource?**